 - Battery-powered mini coolers (for multi-day trips without reliable refrigeration)

-- A digital thermometer to spot-check your cooler's internal temperature
+- A digital thermometer to spot-check the cooler's internal temperature

 If the cold chain is broken for more than a few hours, assume reduced potency.
-The peptide may still work, but you cannot verify its integrity visually.
-For trips longer than a few days, consider whether your hotel has a mini-fridge.
-Most do.
-Call ahead if you are unsure.
+The peptide may still work, but its integrity cannot be verified visually.
+For trips longer than a few days, a hotel mini-fridge is worth arranging in advance.
+Most hotels have them.
+Call ahead if unsure.